dilanbhalla/security-advisories/reviews/foreman-417.md

 SPDX-License-Identifier: CC-BY-4.0
 ---
 ### Summary
-*Denial of Service*<br><br>No fix is currently available for this vulnerability.
+*Denial of Service*<br><br>Recommendation: No fix is currently available for this vulnerability.
 It is our recommendation to not install or use this module at this time.
 ### Details
 `foreman` is vulnerable to ReDoS in path
 <br><br>• Affected Versions: <=2.0.0